jhuintprog/spring2020/finproj/index.md

 Case 2 of `allowMove` allows an entity to "push" a moveable entity.
 Here's an example where the hero pushes an inanimate entity represented by the `*` glyph:

-TODO: video showing the hero
+TODO: video showing the hero pushing a boulder

 **Important**: the `allowMove` member function should not change any game data, such as the position of any `Entity` objects.
 It just determines whether or not a proposed move would be legal.